Progress Payments and Project Stages

 The general stages for your project is as follows:

 - Submit to Council: Once we have submitted your development application to Council, we will send you an invoice for all fees which we have incurred in submitting your development application (which are in addition to this contract price, as such fees are determined by Council).
-Most development approvals are granted within 4-6 weeks.
+Due to increased demands upon local government planning departments, development approvals are currently taking an average of 10-12 weeks.

 - Development Approval: Upon approval, Council will send us both a copy of their decision notification.
 We will then get in touch with you to do a “final check measure”.